christophe-riolo/buddhist-well-being-pyqt5/README.md

 ## To run

 1. Change directory to where the software files have been extracted
-2. Type and run `python3 buddhist-well-being-pyqt5.py`
+2. Type and run `python3 buddhist-well-being-pyqt5.py` on GNU/Linux systems or `python buddhist-well-being-pyqt5.py` on Windows (TBD: MacOS?)

 ## License